"love is kind and patient, never jealous, boastful, proud nor rude

 Gifting (giving others a present that demonstrates care and thoughtfulness)

-example: purchasing supplies for a dear one's school participation or new business ventureThe above is "bread and butter" for all relationships to become and remain joyous, happy, appreciated, and fruitfully ffun.
+example: purchasing supplies for a person's school participation or new business venturethe above is "bread and butter" for all relationships to become and remain joyous, happy, appreciatable and fruitfully fun

-Along with words of compliment, "Compassionate Communication" (originally "Nonviolent Communication" oft abbreviated "NVC") developed by Dr. Marshall Rosenberg, PhD (Marshall Rosenberg - Wikipedia) is so very helpful to love all people.
+along with words of compliment, "Compassionate Communication" (originally "Nonviolent Communication" oft abbreviated "NVC" by community members) developed by Dr. Marshall Rosenberg, PhD (Marshall Rosenberg - Wikipedia) is helpful for experiencing loving relationships

 Compassionate Communication includes the following requisite aspects of respectful, honest, and peaceful speech, gesturing, emailing, phone calls and other communication methods: